×

 If you are thinking about moving to Nicaragua, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "In comparison, the housing is less expensive than in the US New construction is around $40.00 a sq. ft.
 Upscale, 3 bedrooms with a view and pool are renting for $500-700.00 per month.
-Smaller local houses rent for $200-300.00," commented one expat who made the move to San Juan del Sur.
+Smaller local houses rent for $200-300.00," remarked one expat who made the move to San Juan del Sur.

 Should I buy or rent a home in Nicaragua?